|

 January (translated)

-define excellent, and for more than one reason.
-Most of all, the
+to define excellent, and for more than one reason.
+Most of all,

-artist from Puglia shows that he's a well-rounded musician which
+the artist from Puglia shows that he's a well-rounded musician

-makes one praise him under different aspects, principally as a composer.
+which makes one praise him under different aspects, principally

-of suggestive introspection which are found everywhere.
-Particularly
+quality, with elements of suggestive introspection which are found

 brings us into a mainstream territory presented however with originality